Editorial Integrity Policy

-WUTC operates in the public interest by serving the needs of its audience with editorial independence from University administration and the University of Tennessee Board of Trustees.
+WUTC operates in the public interest by serving the needs of its audience.

 Through its presentation of essential news and eclectic music, every day WUTC works to provide educational opportunities to students and to enrich the community we have the privilege to serve.
 We strive to:

 - Contribute to our region’s civic, educational, and cultural life by presenting a range of ideas and cultures and offering a robust forum for discussion and debate;

 - Commit to accuracy and integrity in the pursuit of facts about events, issues, and important matters that affect communities and people's lives;